Meditation is a Way of Life

 - Compassion and Self-Esteem

 Most of the insecurities that adults face today can be traced back to their childhood.
 Due to academic and societal pressure, most kids feel they are falling behind in their lives and this can be tough on them and for those around them.
-However, meditation has the power to improve children’s sense of security and stability, which in turn will help them build compassion and self-esteem.
+However, benefits of meditation has the power to improve children’s sense of security and stability, which in turn will help them build compassion and self-esteem.

 - Boosts Confidence